St Bartholomew, Leeds

 The plan

-The housing association aimed to create spacious homes and gardens, retain as many of the trees as possible, and ensure the houses were built to a high level of sustainability.
-This included air source heat pumps, MVHR systems (mechanical ventilation with heat recovery), solar panels and an electric vehicle charger for each property – a higher specification than most standard market homes!
+The homes would also be built to a high level of sustainability, including air source heat pumps, MVHR systems (mechanical ventilation with heat recovery), solar panels and an electric vehicle charger for each property – a higher specification than most standard market homes, which ensure low running costs for tenants.

-To design and construct the houses, 54North Homes contracted Ashfield Group, a Wetherby based construction company specialising in residential projects, known for delivering high quality, sustainable homes and supporting clients throughout the process.
-Ground was broken in October 2024.
+54North appointed Ashfield Group as main contractor – a Wetherby based construction company specialising in residential projects, known for delivering high quality, sustainable homes and supporting clients throughout the process to design and construct the houses.

 -